Porsche 911 (991): 911 Carrera GTS Club Coupe (2016)

 The Club Coupe was introduced to celebrate the 60th anniversary of the Porsche Club of America.
 Just 60 Club Coupes were produced for the 2016 model year.
 Notable changes from the standard GTS include 20" alloy wheels (the same as those found on the 2014 50th Anniversary Edition) which pays homage to the "Fuchs"-style wheels on classic 911s, special "Club Blau" exterior paint, SportDesign bodywork, and a "ducktail"-style spoiler which references classic motorsports-oriented 911s, for example the Carrera RS 2.7.
-The interior features Club Coupe-specific dashboard trim, door sills, and center console lid.
+The interior features Club Coupe-specific dashboard trim, door sills, and centre console lid.

 The Club Coupe had an MSRP of $136,060 excluding destination fee and was only available to Porsche Club of America members.

 911 50th Anniversary Edition (2014)

 To commemorate the 50th anniversary of the 911's introduction, Porsche introduced the 911 50th Anniversary Edition at the 2013 Frankfurt Motor Show for the 2014 model year.
 1,963 individually-numbered examples were produced.
-The 50th Anniversary Edition was based on the Carrera S, including the standard 400PS/394 hp 3.8L flat-6 and standard 7-speed manual with the 7-speed PDK transmission an available option.
-Contrary to the standard Carrera S, however, the 50th Anniversary Edition featured the Porsche Active Suspension Management system and Porsche Torque Vectoring as standard equipment.
+The 50th Anniversary Edition was based on the Carrera S, including the standard 400PS/394 hp 3.8L flat-6 and standard 7-speed manual with the 7-speed PDK transmission as an available option.
+Contrary to the standard Carrera S, however, the 50th Anniversary Edition features the Porsche Active Suspension Management system and Porsche Torque Vectoring as standard equipment.
 The optional Powerkit increased the engine's output to 430PS/424 hp.

-Cosmetically, the 50th Anniversary Edition featured the wider body of the Carrera 4S, 10mm lower suspension, special 20" alloy wheels which reference the iconic Fuchs wheels on classic 911s, chrome trim across the body including the vents on the rear engine cover and window trim, standard SportDesign side mirrors, and a special "911 50" rear badge.
-Three colors were available: Geyser Grey, Graphite Grey, and black monochrome.
+Cosmetically, the 50th Anniversary Edition features the wider body of the Carrera 4S, 10 mm lower suspension, special 20" alloy wheels which reference the iconic Fuchs wheels on classic 911s, chrome trim across the body including the vents on the rear engine cover and window trim, standard SportDesign side mirrors, and a special "911 50" rear badge.
+Three colours were available: Geyser Grey, Graphite Grey, and black monochrome.
 On the interior, the 50th Anniversary Edition has vintage-style green instrument dials, white instrument dial needles, retro "houndstooth" seat inserts, and a badge on the trim above the glovebox commemorating the special edition and listing the production number of the vehicle.

 The 50th Anniversary Edition carried an MSRP of €121,119 including VAT or £92,257, and was only made available to current Porsche owners.